Students studying

 Michael Palmer

 By combining recommendations for effective assignment design with principles of transparency and the value-expectancy theory of achievement motivation, this rubric will help you assess the quality and guide the design of your assignments.
-The rubric defines criteria characteristic of well-designed assignments; breaks the criteria down into concrete, measurable components; and suggests what evidence for each component might look like.
+It moves beyond strict definitions of purpose, tasks, and criteria, and suggests how these are presented to students matter greatly.

 View excerpt